 A very simple, large hall was modelled in Odeon, with sidewalls and rear wall behind audience as reflective, highly diffusing/scattering.
-Dimensions: $L \times W \times H = 46 \times 31 \times 20$ m.
+(See Halmrast14 for details).
+Dimensions: L x W x H = 46 x 31 x 20 m.
 Receiver: 30 m distance, 1m off centre, height 2 m.
-Three different settings of a "box" around the source were analysed, called; Transparent, Reflecting and Absorbing.
+Three different settings of a "box" around the source, open only towards the hall, were analysed, called; Transparent, Reflecting and Absorbing.
 Especially the two last ones will be discussed here.
-The following figure shows the room, the reflection patterns for settings Reflecting and Absorbing, up to 20 ms (when we see that the reflections from the sidewalls appear).
+Figure 6 shows both the impulse responses and the Integrated Imp.Resp. up to 320 ms. (PS!
+For the first part of the Imp.
+Resp., both curves are identical, so the red curve is covered by the black one).